Information Technology (IT)

 The Department of Applied Engineering and Sciences at UNH Manchester offers a master of science in information technology (M.S.
 IT).
 The program prepares students for a professional IT or computing-related career and for advanced studies in a computing discipline.

-The M.S.
-IT program has 33 credits.
-All courses are offered in the evening, in fall, spring, and summer terms.
-There are also options for taking some of the courses during the day.
-If enrolled part-time and taking, on average, two courses per term, students can complete the program’s coursework in two years.
+Courses are offered year around in fall, spring, and summer terms.
+Classes are scheduled during the day and in the evening to to meet the needs of both full-time and part-time students.
+If enrolled part-time and taking, on average, two courses per term, students can complete the program in two years.

-- Proficiency in applying knowledge and skills in core and advanced information technologies to help organizations achieve their goals.
+- Apply core and advanced information technologies to help organizations achieve their goals.

-- Proficiency in identifying, analyzing, and making plans to meet the IT needs of a large spectrum of users, from end users of information systems to managers of enterprise applications and developers of IT solutions.
+- Identify, analyze, and develop plans to meet the IT needs of a large spectrum of users, from end users of computing systems to managers of enterprise applications and developers of IT solutions.

-Students are able to satisfy the program’s prerequisites by taking the following undergraduate courses at UNH Manchester and getting a minimum grade of B:
+Students are able to satisfy the program’s prerequisites at by taking the following undergraduate courses at UNH Manchester:

 |COMP 520||Database Design and Development||4|